Ted's Hiking World Tower Arch

 §: Despite my reservations about doing this hike at all, I ended having a wonderful time; and the overcast sky enhanced my photographs.
 Excepting the initial slope at the trailhead, the going was a virtual breeze.
 This delightful walk to a sublime setting is not to be missed.

-When I return to this park, I definitely will revisit Tower Arch and explore that special pathway in the back.
+When I return to this park, I definitely will revisit Tower Arch and explore the interesting ramp behind it.

 Go Back